Stocks end a wobbly day mixed, S&P 500 still near record - WTMJ

 “What’s more of a focus is really the guidance they’re giving, looking further into 2021 and beyond,” said Greg Bassuk, chairman and CEO of AXS Investments.
 “A lot of companies are trying to figure ultimately when the COVID-19 cloud is really going to lift.”

-General Electric fell 0.6% after the troubled industrial giant reported a double-digit drop in revenue and a quarter loss, as the company continues to struggle in its turnaround plan.
-GE’s stock has been volatile this year, soaring as much as 80%.

-Microsoft fell 3.1% in after-hours trading following the release of its quarterly results.

-Beyond earnings, investors are watching the latest economic reports for more clues about the pace and scale of the economic recovery.
+Investors are also watching the latest economic reports for more clues about the pace and scale of the economic recovery.
 Consumer confidence rose sharply for a second straight month in April, hitting the highest level since the pandemic began.
 Meanwhile, U.S. home prices rose in February at the fastest pace in nearly seven years as strong demand for housing collided with a tight supply of homes on the market.

 The Federal Reserve starts a two-day policy meeting Tuesday.
 Investors expect the U.S. central bank to keep its key lending rate close to zero and inject more money into the financial system through bond purchases.